alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

 All data transfer to the Turing should be via our secure data transfer process, which provides the Dataset Provider time-limited, write-only access to a dedicated data ingress volume from a specific location.

-Ingressed data is stored in a holding zone until approved to be added for user access.
+Data is stored in a holding zone until approved to be added for user access.

 ### This means